Independent coordination for medical treatment in Thailand

 • Urinary retention after surgery, more common after open inguinal repair under general anaesthesia, occasionally needing a temporary catheter before you are discharged or fit to fly3

-• Spermatic cord and testicular complications specific to inguinal repair in men, including injury to the spermatic vessels or vas deferens, and ischaemic orchitis that can rarely lead to testicular atrophy.
-These are uncommon and more associated with open and recurrent repairs4,2, but should be discussed before consent
+• Spermatic cord and testicular complications specific to inguinal repair in men, such as injury to the vessels or vas deferens and rarely testicular atrophy, uncommon and more associated with open or recurrent repairs4,2

 Risk is largely determined by surgical technique, mesh choice, and post-operative behaviour.
 Following your surgeon's instructions on lifting restrictions during the first four weeks is the single most important thing you can do to protect the repair.